Mayur9145/DSA-NOTES-PB-mayur95/WEEK3/Factorial Trailing Zeroes.md

 **For each power, count how many multiples of that power are present in the numbers from 1 to n**

 **Add these counts to the trailing zeroes counter.
-Stop when the power of 5 exceeds 𝑛 n.**
+Stop when the power of 5 exceeds 𝑛**